 The analysis below is our opinion and any reliance on the numbers below is done at your own discretion.
 There is a substantial risk of loss in futures trading.

 Last week, good US retail sales number and worse than expected consumer sentiment data made for a mixed week.
 On Tuesday, the S&P E-Mini Futures had a big down day and during the rest of the week, price just kept ranging at the 2130 area without any direction and lots of volatility.
 The trendline, which met up with the 100-day moving average, is being tested right now and the area price has entered is non-directional which means that price is stuck between support and resistance areas.

 Price is now, once again, close to the 2100 support area which all traders will be watching next week.
 Expect to see lots of volatility once price reaches the area.
 On Tuesday, CPI data is being

 The US is entering earnings season this week and price could finally get the push that is needed to get the E-MINI FUTURES out of their range.
 The presidential debate could also further influence the direction of the stock market and analysts suggest that a win of Hillary Clinton could, potentially, mean more bullishness for stocks.

 For now, no direction can be identified on the E-mini and price keeps drifting sideways in its narrow range.

 The US-Dollar rallied ahead of the NFP but came short of the 97.55 resistance area.
 Slower than expected job growth put an end to the rally and the Dollar fell on Friday.
-Slower job growth could also mean less chances for a December FED hike which
+Slower job growth could also mean less chances for a December FED hike which would possibly be

 The S&P 500 continued to trade in its narrow range between 2175 and 2125 over the past 2 weeks.
 Growing concerns about the banking system in Europe, and Germany in particular, did not affect trading activity in the US – yet.